 It is a rare day that you won't take some form of transportation

-Transportation—the movement of people and goods from point A to point B—is the life force of our economy.
+Transportation — the movement of people and goods from point A to point B — is the life force of our economy.
 Cities could not exist if we didn't have transportation systems to move people and goods in, out and around them.
-It has been a leading driver behind globalization: shrinking distances, seeding the emergence of entire new economies and improving the quality of life for millions of people.
+It has been a leading driver behind globalisation: shrinking distances, seeding the emergence of entire new economies and improving the quality of life for millions of people.

 Consider what happens when something goes wrong

-When our transportation system grinds to a stop, it costs money—between 1 and 3 percent of our gross domestic product.
-In the United States alone, 4.2 billion hours are lost to people sitting in traffic every year.
+When our transportation system grinds to a stop, it costs money — between 1 and 3 percent of our GDP.
+In the United States (U.S.) alone, 4.2 billion hours are lost to people sitting in traffic every year.

 We can't build our way out of congestion with more roads and bridges and tracks.
 "The pattern we see is that every time a new road is built, utilisation increases and congestion comes back," says Phil Mumford, CEO of Queensland Motorways in Australia.
 "We need to be smarter about how we manage our traffic flow."
 And our airport capacity.
 Our railways.
 And our shipping lanes.

 Sir Henry Royce Lecture 2010 - Smarter Transport

 Jamie Houghton, who leads IBM's Intelligent Transport Systems global team, presented the latest Sir Henry Royce Lecture at the Institution of Engineering and Technology in London on 29 April 2010.